clinc/oos-eval/README.md

 ## FAQs
 ### 1. What is this dataset for?
-This dataset is for evaluating the performance of intent classification systems in the presence of ``out-of-scope" queries.
-By ``out-of-scope", we mean queries that do not fall into any of the system-supported intent classes.
-Most datasets include only data that is ``in-scope".
+This dataset is for evaluating the performance of intent classification systems in the presence of "out-of-scope" queries.
+By "out-of-scope", we mean queries that do not fall into any of the system-supported intent classes.
+Most datasets include only data that is "in-scope".
 Our dataset includes both in-scope and out-of-scope data.

 ### 2. What language is the dataset in?
 All queries are in English.